emilk/egui/README.md

 If you want to integrate egui into an existing engine, go to the [Integrations](#integrations) section.

 If you have questions, use [Discussions](https://github.com/emilk/egui/discussions).
+A Discord server is available at https://discord.gg/vbuv9Xan65.
-If you want to contribute to egui, please read the [Contributing Guidelines](https://github.com/emilk/egui/blob/master/CONTRIBUTING.md)
+If you want to contribute to egui, please read the [Contributing Guidelines](https://github.com/emilk/egui/blob/master/CONTRIBUTING.md).

 ## Demo